martivit/EduAnalysisTool/README.md

 ## Content of the Analysis structure
 ### Analysis Overview

-The analysis should be conducted at the individual level and can be divided into two main categories:<br><br>
+The analysis should be conducted at the individual level and can be divided into two main categories:<br>
 1. <span style="color:blue">**Children accessing education**</span>: Focus on their profiles and the challenges they face while attending school.<br>
 2. <span style="color:blue">**Children not accessing education – Out-of-school (OSC)**</span>: Focus on identifying the main barriers preventing their access.<br><br>

 #### **1. Analysis of Children Accessing Education**
-Two key dimensions are essential for this analysis: access to education and the impact of significant events on education during the school year.<br><br>
+Two key dimensions are essential for this analysis: access to education and the impact of significant events on education during the school year.<br>

 - **Access to education**: Analyse the percentage of children aged 5 to 17 who attended school or any early childhood education program at any time during the 2023-2024 school year.